 Rotterdam has the confident vibe of a place on the up.
-Amsterdam might still be the brightest beacon for travellers to the Netherlands, but a host of exciting new attractions are putting this southern city on the map.
+Amsterdam might still be the brightest beacon for travellers to the Netherlands, but a host of exciting attractions put this southern city on the map.

-Then in June 2015 the Luchtsingel, a 390-metre-long, wooden pedestrian bridge linking the city centre and the north, was officially opened.
-The project was partially funded through crowdsourcing; an example of the social engagement that’s bringing about positive changes in Rotterdam.
+The Luchtsingel, a 390-metre-long, wooden pedestrian bridge linking the city centre and the north was partially funded through crowdsourcing; an example of the social engagement that’s bringing about positive changes in Rotterdam.

 Need more convincing?
-Here are eight reasons to visit…
+Here are 12 reasons to visit Rotterdam…

 For live music, from jazz to hip-hop, check out events at Bird, a club nestled below railway arches in the north of the city.